 Step 4: Lay Stones Out

 Before laying the stones out, you actually want to add gravel and level it out.
-The gravel should not be sloped.
+The gravel should not be on a slope.
 The gravel should be flat all the way across both ways.
 Lay a weed barrier under it then add the gravel.

 Step 5: Secure Stones